tecknut/religionfusion/README.md

 # Kickstarter
 Soon!

+# Sacred rock or place or object
+There is none

+# Religious baggage
+There is none

 # How do I know if I'm a member of RF?
 Just by declaring that you are, or that you aren't